unixsurfer/haproxystats/README.rst

     #[local-store]
     #dir = ${paths:base-dir}/local-store

-All above settings are optional as haproxystats comes with default values for all them.
+All the above settings are optional as haproxystats comes with default values for all of them.

 DEFAULT section
 ###############